TIGRLab/TIGRSlurm-Docs/README.md

 - `State` describes Job state and can either be `COMPLETED`, `RUNNING`, `PENDING`, or possibly `FAILED`
 - `Partition` tells you the partition used.
 By default **moby** is used but you can specify which partition you want to use manually with `sbatch --partition` or even better, using ['directives'](#directives).

-Once the job `State` is `COMPLETED` (it'll take a minute due to `sleep`), we can inspect the outputs - in this case in `/scratch/<your_name>/slurm_hello`:
+Once the job `State` is `COMPLETED` (it'll take a minute due to `sleep`), we can inspect the outputs - in this case in `/scratch/<your_username>/slurm_hello`:

 ```
-cat scratch/<your_name>/slurm_hello
+cat scratch/<your_username>/slurm_hello

 > Hello world!
 > bayes.camhres.ca
 ```

-As you can see, a computer from the Kimel lab has run your script for you (it could even have been your own).
+As you can see, a computer from the Kimel lab has run your script for you (it could even have been your own workstation).
 However, Slurm provides no guarantee that it will run on any *specific* machine unless you request one by name.
 Instead, Slurm simply provides you the ability to ensure your script runs *somewhere* on our cluster.

-A consequence of this is that if you need your job to use a file, or touch a file in a directory, **it must be accessible by all computers in the lab!**.
-If it isn't, the job's machine will fail to find the file and the job will crash.
+A consequence of this is that if you need your job to use a file, or touch a file in a directory, **it must be accessible by all computers in the lab!** If it isn't, the job's machine will fail to find the file and the job will crash.
 See **[WHY IS MY JOB FAILING](#pitfallsanfaq)** for more pitfalls!
-See also [Logging](#logging).
+See also [Logging](#logging) for details on output logs.

 #### <a name="cancellingyourjob">Cancelling your Job</a>